Teaching ESL Overseas

 If your main objective is to make money teaching ESL, South Korea is the best option.
 Most companies will pay for your accommodations and if you are making $2000-2500 USD/month you can save a lot of money.
-Many companies also offer an end of the year bonus as well as paying for a round trip plane ticket.
-I have friends that have saved over $20,000 USD in one year in Korea.
+Many companies also offer an end of the year bonus as well as paying for a roundtrip plane ticket.
+I have friends that have saved over $20,000 USD in a year.
 If you want to make some real cash, South Korea is the place to go.

 Teaching ESL overseas can be an intimidating idea to wrap your head around but all you have to remember is YOU ARE AN EXPERT IN SPEAKING ENGLISH.
 That’s what the recruiter for the first company I worked for said to me and it has made me a more confident teacher.